botworld-wiki/beatburger.github.io/pages/comps.md

 layout: breadcrumbs
 permalink: /comps
-title: Comps & Combos
+title: Strategy Guide & Combos
 description: "Having the right Bots & Botpack Composition is what got the best Botmasters where they are today.
 Learn everything you need to be one of them in here!"
 breadcrumbs:
   Botmasters: "/#botmasters"

 ---

-# Comps & Combos
+# Comps & Combos: Strategy Guide

 <div markdown="1" class=" ghcms ghcms-main">